BANKOLEDO/social-media-dashboard/README.md

 ### What I Learned

 * Dynamic theme switching using Tailwind’s dark mode
-* Implementing Supabase auth and protecting routes with middleware
 * Using local JSON files for data and managing state
 * Optimizing reusable components and conditional rendering
 * Tailwind's utility classes for letter-spacing (`tracking-wide`, etc.)